 Dr Margarita Kuleva

 I’m Margarita Kuleva, a sociologist of culture, artist, and curator.
+I'm based in New York and work as a postdoc at NYU Jordan Center.
+Additionally, I collaborate with TAEX, a London based platform for digital art as a senior curator.
 I’m interested in exploring social inequalities in the art world and creative industries in order to develop fairer working conditions in the sector.
 Primarily, I work as an ethnographer to discover the ‘behind the scenes’ of cultural institutions to give greater visibility for the invisible workers of culture.
-Currently, I work as a senior curator at The Art Exchange.
-Previously I was based at National Research University Higher School of Economics, St-Petersburg, where I worked as an Associate Professor at the Department of Sociology, and in 2018-2022 held the position of chair of the Department of Design and Contemporary Art.

 In 2020-2022, with Maria Safonova, I co-led a research group ‘Digital Art History’.
 The project brought together sociologists, art historians and designers to contribute to the social history of recent Russian art.
 The study aspired to give greater voice to less represented groups such as female artists and create new visual methodologies for the dissemination of the results (or, what we call ‘turning the digital turn’).